-The unintended consequence of removing or restricting required packaging in the fresh produce industry is a significant increase in food waste; which actually has a greater environmental impact than packaging.
+The unintended consequence of removing or restricting required packaging in the fresh produce industry is a significant increase in food waste; which actually has a greater environmental impact than the packaging itself.
 When considering recycling and waste management, the disposal of organic waste must also be included.
-With reference to The Waste Hierarchy, ideally waste generation should be avoided in the first instance; in order to understand how to reduce the generation of food waste the AFPA commissioned a consumer research report to identify strategies to reduce food waste.
+With reference to The Waste Hierarchy4, ideally waste generation should be avoided in the first instance; in order to understand how to reduce the generation of food waste the AFPA commissioned a consumer research report to identify strategies to reduce food waste.

-The relationship between fresh produce packaging, food waste and recycling in the home3 report identifies three key findings that can assist in helping Australian families reduce food waste:
+The relationship between fresh produce packaging, food waste and recycling in the home5 report identifies three key findings that can assist in helping Australian families reduce food waste:

-- Planning: opportunities to increase meal planning to reduce food waste - Convenience: further opportunity to understand portion size and product format - Storage & Use: better communicate to consumers ideal product storage conditions to manage product quality
+- Planning: opportunities to increase meal planning to reduce food waste - Convenience: further opportunity to understand portion size and product format